- Overview

 Version 1.17 (2022/09/28) - "Spectrum Access"

-- Added setting for not including "All" AirMatch RF Events.
+• Added setting for not including "All" AirMatch RF Events.
 This is due to UI performance when there is a large amount of events on the network over time.
-If the AirMatch page is freezing/stalling then set this to "Do Not Include"
+If the AirMatch page is freezing/stalling then uncheck this option

 Version 1.16.1 (2022/09/24)